naqeebghazi/darey.LEMPstack/README.md

 mysql> exit
 You can test if the new user has the proper permissions by logging in to the MySQL console again, this time using the custom user credentials:

-$ mysql -u example_user -p
+$ mysql -u shop_user -p
-Notice the -p flag in this command, which will prompt you for the password used when creating the example_user user.
-After logging in to the MySQL console, confirm that you have access to the example_database database:
+Notice the -p flag in this command, which will prompt you for the password used when creating the shop_user user.
+After logging in to the MySQL console, confirm that you have access to the shop_database database:

 mysql> SHOW DATABASES;
 This will give you the following output: